eush77/regexp.execall/README.md

 }
 ```

 Can be used either as a separate function or a `RegExp`'s prototype extension.
-For the latter purpose, both these variant work:
+For the latter purpose, both these variants work:

 ```js
 RegExp.prototype.execAll = execAll;